PoisotLab/SimpleSDMLayers.jl/docs/src/examples/temperature.md

 heatmap(temperature_europe_coarse, aspectratio=1, c=:magma, frame=:box)
 ```

-Finally, we can compare our different clipping and approximations to the overal
+Finally, we can compare our different clipping and approximations to the overall
 dataset: